Doug Owens: Early life and career

 and graduated from the University of Utah, and Yale Law School.

-Career

 Owens spent twenty years as a practicing attorney in business and environmental law.

 When his father, Wayne Owens, ran for governor in 1984 (a race he lost to Republican Norm Bangerter), Owens managed the campaign.

 Political campaigns

 2014 and 2016 congressional elections

 Owens announced his candidacy for Utah's 4th Congressional District seat in the 2014 elections on March 17, 2014.
 He lost the election in November to Mia Love, losing 50% to 47%.

 In July 2015, Owens announced that he would be challenging Love again.
 Love won re-election with 53% of the vote.

 2020 Utah House of Representatives election

-Owens was nominated by the Democratic Party in state House District 36 in the Millcreek/Holladay area to replace outgoing veteran Rep. Patrice Arent, who had announced she would retire.
-After winning the Democratic primary against three candidates, he went on to defeat Republican Lisa Bagley in the November election, with 60% of the vote.
+Owens was nominated by the Democratic Party in state House District 36 in the Millcreek / Holladay area to replace outgoing veteran Patrice Arent, who had announced she would retire.
+After winning the Democratic primary against three candidates, he defeated Republican Lisa Bagley in the November election, with 60% of the vote.